© 2024 Melanie White

-That might sound like a bit of a no brainer, but there is a nuance here.
+That might sound like a bit of a no-brainer, but there is a nuance here.

-How often have you gotten a plan that somebody has written for you and tried to copy, but have lost interest or found out it was too hard or not doable for you or didn’t get any results?
+How often have you gotten a plan that somebody has written for you and tried to copy, but has lost interest or found out it was too hard or not doable for you or didn’t get any results?

 I have seen this countless times and so the important thing about making a plan is that it’s customised to you.

 Here are three steps for getting your plan right.

 Decide exactly what you are going to change.
 Be very specific.